SynthwaveAndy/ChiFi-Degens/README.md

 Let's face it, we're all a bunch of ChiFi Degen's at heart,

 Some of us are `Church of Chia` Degens, who worship at the house of Gene.<br/>
-Some are `Tactical` degens, waiting for the perfect opportunity to win an event or scoop a rare.<br/>
+Some are `Tactical` Degens, waiting for the perfect opportunity to win an event or scoop a rare.<br/>
-Maybe you're a `Stealth Degen`, and don't like showing off your Degen ways in public.<br/>
+Maybe you're a `Stealth` Degens, and don't like showing off your Degen ways in public.<br/>
-Or just maybe, you're a `Brazen Degen` with your gold chains, yacht and golden grills!<br/>
+Or just maybe, you're a `Brazen` Degen with your gold chains, yacht and golden grills!<br/>

 No matter what kind of Degen you are, there is a ChiFi Degen for you!